LN-Development/PropConverter-V/README.md

 # PropConverter-V

-Add-on for automatic conversion of props to GTA V with integrated Vertex Color Master tools.
+Add-on for automatic conversion of props to GTA V.

 ## HOW TO USE